-795 The impact of the revision from X2007 to X2019 is well understood and the linear conversion agrees with full reprocessing within 0.03 ppm for nearly 80% of standards value-assigned since 1995 over the range 320-460 ppm (Fig. 14).
+The impact of the revision from X2007 to X2019 is well understood and the linear conversion agrees with full reprocessing within 0.03 ppm for nearly 80% of standards value-assigned since 1995 over the range 320-460 ppm (Fig. 14).
 However, data traceable to NOAA scales prior to the release of X2007 that cannot be fully reprocessed are an additional concern.
-The implementation of NOAA scales prior to X2007 was not rigorously documented.
-Prior to 2001, NOAA scales were partially based on SIO value assignments of the NOAA primary standards and thus were sensitive to revisions of the SIO scale.
-The incorporation of SIO revisions over time at NOAA and how these translated into distributed scales is not well documented, and therefore it is difficult to determine relationships between X2019 and historical scales prior to the full conversion to X2007, (Note that the CCL has taken multiple steps since then to ensure these lapses do not occur again and that the evolution of the scale is transparent and fully documented.)
+NOAA scales in use prior to X2007 were not identified by name, and involved a transition from scales based on SIO manometric measurements to NOAA manometric measurements.
 To assess the magnitude of potential bias relative to X2007 that could exist in archived data sets still traceable to historical NOAA scales, we examined records from CSIRO (Australia), NIWA (New Zealand), and Environment Canada, who provided records of tertiary standard value-assignments prior to the formal adoption of the X2007 scale.
 Fig. 17 shows the difference between the original reported value (assigned by NOAA at that time) and the value re-assigned on scale X2007 upon its release.

-810 NOAA primary standards were initially value-assigned by SIO from 1992 to 1995.
+NOAA primary standards were initially value-assigned by SIO from 1992 to 1995.
 From 1996-2000, we used a mixture of NOAA and SIO manometric results, and from 2001 onward we used only NOAA manometric results.
 Scales propagated by NOAA from 1993-2000 were effectively a mixture of the SIO scale in use at the time (now obsolete) and the NOAA manometric data up to that time.
-Bias is largest and shows more scatter prior to 1994 because the NOAA scale was based on relatively few SIO measurements of the NOAA primary standards (Keeling et al., 2012).
+Bias is largest and shows more scatter prior to 1994 because the NOAA scale was based on relatively few SIO measurements of the NOAA primary standards (Guenther and Keeling, 2000).
 Primary assignments improved over time as the number of measurements increased.
 Data traceable to these unnamed NOAA scales are biased relative to X2007 (Fig. 17).
 However, any potential bias in atmospheric records would be related to the date the standards were value-assigned, not necessarily the date the atmosphere was measured.
 The potential bias in historical data sets relative to X2019 would increase due to the X2019 to X2007 relationship.
 The linear conversion (equation 6) is not strictly applicable to data not traceable to X2007, but would be a close approximation for data traceable to scales in use between 2001 and 2006.

-These 820 limitations should be considered with regard to the uncertainty of historical data.
+650 These limitations should be considered with regard to the uncertainty of historical data.